shutong021/JRZ2025/README_Decomposition.md

 | **Flow Effect** | Changes in Quantity / Holdings | Prices & FX (Step $j-1$) |
 | **Valuation Effect** | Changes in Prices & FX | Quantities (Step $j$) |

+##### 4. Economic Significance: Why This Structural Decomposition Matters

+While traditional Balance of Payments (BOP) accounting also separates Current Account flows from valuation changes, the JRZ (2024) **model-implied decomposition** offers a critical advantage:

+**Counterfactual Isolation:** Traditional accounting can only observe *ex-post* aggregate changes.
+Our framework allows us to feed a specific, isolated shock (e.g., a US monetary policy tightening) into the solver.
+**Mechanism Unpacking:** We can then cleanly unpack exactly how much of the resulting global wealth transfer is driven by **capital flight (Flow Effect)** versus the **repricing of existing global portfolios (Valuation Effect)**.
+This structural identification is the core power of the portfolio approach to global imbalances.

 > **Note:** The paper's emphasis on the "post-2010 valuation reversal" highlights that NFA dynamics are driven not merely by flows, but significantly by valuation.